 Located on the third floor of McCreary Hall, this lab offers research opportunities for Gettysburg College students interested in personality and clinical psychology.
 Topics include:

 - Personality characteristics associated with mental health problems (e.g., rejection sensitivity, dichotomous thinking, effortlessly perfect self-presentation)

 - Stigma, identity concerns, and relationship strain faced by people living with mental illness

-- While classes are in session, students work in the Personality Lab 3-5 hours per week as a quarter-credit research internship or for pay.
+- While classes are in session, up to 10 students work in the Personality Lab 3-5 hours per week as a quarter-credit research internship or for pay.
 Returning RAs have priority for lab positions, but new RAs are also welcome on a first-come basis until all positions are filled.
 If this opportunity interests you, let’s talk about it and make plans so you’ll be ready to start at the beginning of the semester.

 - Students also have opportunities to conduct independent research in the Personality Lab for course credit (Psych 460, 461, 462, 463, 464, 466).
 See this list for examples of the independent research projects students have completed.